 Return Fraud Statistics

-Return fraud is not included in theft statistics; additional crimes not counted as retail theft include gift card fraud, payment fraud, robbery, and burglary.
+Return fraud which is not included in theft statistics; additional crimes not counted as retail theft include gift card fraud, payment fraud, robbery, and burglary.

-• Return fraud represents about 10.4% of retail merchandise returns.
+• Return fraud represents about 13.7% of retail merchandise returns.

-• 10.3% of in-store returns are fraudulent.
+• 16.5% of holiday returns are fraudulent.

-• 10.1% of holiday returns are fraudulent.
+• An estimated 17% of returns made without a receipt are fraudulent.

 Grouped Bar Graph: Distribution of Losses per Shoplifting Incident according to Statista